MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 > [!NOTE]
 > Provision the environment or execute local debug to generate environment variables.

 You can go to .env file by selecting the CodeLens, which provide a dropdown list with all the environment names.
-After selecting one environment, the corresponding .env file opens.
+After you select one environment, the corresponding .env file opens.

 :::image type="content" source="../assets/images/teams-toolkit-v2/customize app manifest/select-env-with-local.png" alt-text="Screenshot showing the selection of dev.":::